replikativ/incognito/README.md

 (def read-handlers {'user.Bar (fn [bar] map->Bar)})
 ```

-/NOTE/: The syntax quote for the read-handlers which ensures that you
+*NOTE*: The syntax quote for the read-handlers which ensures that you
 can deserialize unknown classes.

 Extracted from the tests: